 - A declaration from the permit originator that work has been completed or the equipment/machinery etc. being worked on is ready for normal use

-They are the result of collaboration with all who will be involved in the work to ensure that authorised and competent people have thought about foreseeable risks and that such risks are avoided by using suitable precautions.
+A permit to work is generally a collaborative effort, ensuring that competent individuals have analysed the foreseeable risks and have outlined suitable precautions.
 The issue of a permit does not, by itself, make a job safe.
 Other precautions may need to be taken – e.g. electrical isolation, access barriers.
 Those who are trained and responsible must follow the instructions correctly.

 Why is a Permit to Work deemed important?